Trevorsuter/sweater-weather/README.md

 > }

 - _**Notes about this endpoint:**_
-  - *All images default to searching for pictures of that citie's Downtown area*.
+  - *All images default to searching for pictures of that city's Downtown area*.
 ***

 #### POST User Data